-- 5.1 This IDP identifies the scale of infrastructure investment required to accommodate the Core Strategy aspirations for sustainable growth, bringing together the investment plans and development aspirations of many key organisations. - 5.2 The SAPP, CIL and the IDP have been prepared in consultation with service and infrastructure providers, and no major constraints to the delivery of Core Strategy proposals have been identified. - 5.3 The IDP is intended to be a working document that will be kept up to date as decisions are made and additional information is established. - 5.4 The IDP is not intended to highlight constraints, but to flag issues around capacity that may be addressed in policy development to ensure development is accommodated sustainably.
+- 5.1 This IDP identifies the scale of infrastructure investment required to accommodate the Core Strategy aspirations for sustainable growth, bringing together the investment plans and development aspirations of many key organisations. - 5.2 PLAN Selby, CIL and the IDP have been prepared in consultation with service and infrastructure providers, and no major constraints to the delivery of Core Strategy proposals have been identified. - 5.3 The IDP is intended to be a working document that will be kept up to date as decisions are made and additional information is established. - PLAN Selby interrelates with the IDP as it will consider infrastructure provision at a far more detailed level than is possible in the Core Strategy on which the IDP was originally based.
+For example as sites are assessed and later allocated it will become clear what specific infrastructure is required and if land contributions or payments towards locally identified priorities will be required. - 5.5 The IDP is not intended to highlight constraints, but to flag issues around capacity that may be addressed in policy development to ensure development is accommodated sustainably.